Tanner Kero: Professional

 On April 2, 2015, the Chicago Blackhawks of the National Hockey League (NHL) signed Kero to a two-year entry-level contract.
 He began the 2015–16 season assigned to AHL affiliate, the Rockford IceHogs.
 On October 27, 2015, the Blackhawks recalled him to the NHL.
 He made his NHL debut on October 29, 2015, in a 3–1 loss to the Winnipeg Jets.
 Just 4 games later, he scored his first NHL goal on November 6, shooting past Cory Schneider, in a 4–2 loss against the New Jersey Devils.
 On March 23, 2017, the Blackhawks signed Kero to a two-year contract extension.

 On June 24, 2018, Kero was traded to the Vancouver Canucks in exchange for Michael Chaput.

 On July 1, 2019, having left the Canucks as a free agent, Kero was signed to a two-year, two-way contract with the Dallas Stars on July 1, 2019.

+Following four seasons within the Stars organization, Kero as a free agent was signed to a one-year AHL contract for the 2023–24 season with the Colorado Eagles, affiliate to the Colorado Avalanche, on July 18, 2023.

+Upon completion of his contract with the Eagles, Kero left North America after 10 professional seasons and signed his first contract abroad in agreeing to a one-year deal with Swedish club, HV71 of the Swedish Hockey League (SHL), on July 5, 2024.
+In his lone season in Jönköping in 2024–25, Kero featured in every game in a top nine forward role posting 9 goals and 13 assists for 22 points.
+Helping the club avoid relegation to the Allsvenskan in a play-out series, Kero left HV71 at the conclusion of the season.

 Personal life

-Kero was born in Southfield, Michigan and is the son of Dale and Joan Kero.
+Kero was born in Hancock, Michigan and is the son of Dale and Joan Kero.
 He has five sisters (one of them, Jordanna played for the Michigan Tech volleyball team) and four brothers; three of them: Dawson, Devin and Hunter play hockey as well.
 While attending Michigan Tech, Kero had a grade point average of 3.68 in mathematics.